use-pico/pico/packages/cls/README.md

 ```

 **Key Features:**
-- **Complete variant extraction**: Gets all variants from a CLS instance
+- **Complete variant extraction**: Gets all variants from a cls instance
 - **Partial object type**: All variant properties are optional for flexibility
 - **Type safety**: Ensures only valid variant combinations are used
 - **IDE autocompletion**: Provides full IntelliSense for all available variants